Atlas, Jakob: The Jewish School in St. Ottilien (Di hebreisze szul in St. Ottilien), in: St. Ottiliener Sztime 1946, p. 11

-This short documentary film shows in an opening sequence the arrival of a military jeep at the hospital, the work of the medical staff (Dr. Zalman Berman and Dr. Chaim Ipp), a tour through the hospital and the delivery ward, rehabilitation exercises and the everyday life of the patients.
+The short documentary film by Zvi Kadushin shows in an opening sequence the arrival of a military jeep at the hospital, the work of the medical staff (Dr. Zalman Berman and Dr. Chaim Ipp), a tour through the hospital and the delivery ward, rehabilitation exercises and the everyday life of the patients.
 It concludes with the circumcision rite of a new born child.
 The production was probably after the emigration of Dr. Grinberg in July 1946 because the film doesn’t show him.

 Documentary film of the First Conference of Liberated Jews in Munich on January 25-27, 1946 (length: 17:59 minutes)

 The documentary film produced and commented by Rabbi Abraham Klausner starts with scenes from different DP camps and shows the first Conference of the Committee of Liberated Jews in Bavaria.
 The focal point is a rousing speech of Dr. Zalman Grinberg followed by a speech of David Ben-Gurion.